Code-Institute-Submissions/sruss07-MS02_Photo_Scotland/README.md

 > - [Wireframes]: One-page website with **4** main sections.
 > - Fixed navigation bar with link headings pointing to each of the 4 section.
 > - Fixed navigation bar links headings collapse to menu icon on smaller screen sizes.
-> - Home, About Scotland, Locations and Contact sections
+> - Home, About Scotland, Locations and Contact Us sections
 > - Footer with social media icon links to Facebook, Twitter, Instagram, YouTube and Pinterest.

 #### 5. Surface